Basketball Referee

 How many players are allowed to suit up for a regular season NCAA D3 men's basketball team?
 In addition, a NCAA D3 tournament game?

-Asked by Delta Cook over 8 years ago
+Asked by Delta Cook about 9 years ago

 I am not conversant with current ncaa rules.
 Sorry.